Virgin London Marathon 2016

 The London Marathon is a lifetime achievement for anyone who takes on the challenge.
 The 26.2-mile course stretches from Greenwich Park to the Mall, with live bands and thousands of excited supporters cheering you on the the finish.
 To hear what its really like to run it take a look at our 2014 runner stories below!

-We are still accepting applications for the Virgin London Marathon which will take place on 26 April 2015.
+We are no longer able to accept applications for the 2015 Virgin London Marathon on 26 April 2015; however applications for places for 2016 are now open!
 Minimum sponsorship for each place is £2,000 with a £50 registration fee.
 To apply click Register for this event.

 If you already have a guaranteed place in the 2015 event that you would like to use to run and fundraise for NDCS please do get in touch on firstname.lastname@example.org